Tina-Uzoh/deliveroo-delivery-performance-analysis/README.md

 Machine learning models, particularly Random Forest and XGBoost, achieved strong predictive performance, highlighting their ability to capture complex delivery patterns.

 These insights provide a foundation for improving route optimisation, reducing delays, and enhancing overall customer experience through data-driven decision-making.

+## 💡 Business Recommendations

+- Optimise delivery routes using distance and traffic insights to reduce delivery time
+- Implement dynamic routing during peak traffic periods to minimise delays
+- Allocate more riders during high-demand periods to improve operational efficiency
+- Use predictive models to proactively identify high-risk deliveries and take preventive actions

+## ⚠️ Limitations

+- The dataset may not fully capture real-time operational variability
+- External factors, such as weather conditions, were not included
+- Model performance may vary with real-world data complexity

+  ## 🚀 Future Improvements

+- Incorporate real-time data such as weather and live traffic conditions
+- Deploy the model into a real-time prediction system
+- Explore advanced machine learning techniques for improved predictive performance